Saturday 6 November – Thursday 16 December, Foyer Gallery

-Born in Australia to Filipino immigrants, Malizon’s identity been conflicted from the upbringings that she has to conform from two different worlds.
-To an Australian audience, she identifies myself as an ethnic ‘other’ where her body is starkly different from the white figures depicted and dominated on television shows like Love Island.
+Born in Australia to Filipino immigrants, Malizon’s identity has been conflicted from the upbringings that she has to conform from two different worlds.
+To an Australian audience, she identifies herself as an ethnic ‘other’ where her body is starkly different from the white figures depicted and dominated on television shows like Love Island.
 Yet, to a Filipino audience, she mumbles through mispronounced Tagalog and stumbles through the motions of viral dance moves.
-It made her question where she belongs, what her morals and values are, and her authenticity of being Filipino or Australian – or even both.
-She also questions how and why Asians, particularly Filipinos, are underrepresented or have negative connotations due to stereotypes in Australian mainstream media and the influence it has to the public.
+It made her question where she belongs, what her morals and values are, and her authenticity of being Filipina or Australian – or even both.
+She also questions how and why Asians, particularly Filipinos, are underrepresented or have negative connotations due to stereotypes portrayed in Australian mainstream media and the influence it has to the public.

-In doing so, Malizon explores this intersectionality between both cultures by combining popular culture and personal experiences in Malizon’s everyday life to focus on larger conflicts that speaks from broader perspectives to challenge the stereotypes that are portrayed in mainstream media and discusses the complications of living within a diaspora, revealing the ideas and expectations of being an ‘Australian’ or a ‘Filipino’.
-It was important for her practice to convey a message that will bring attention to the audience through the exaggeration of the stereotypes that society has placed upon the minority.
-This also brings the possibilities of expressing these universal themes that can be relatable to a collective audience.
+This exhibition explores this intersectionality between both cultures by combining popular culture and personal experiences in Malizon’s everyday life to focus on larger conflicts that speaks from broader perspectives.
+She challenges the stereotypes that are portrayed in mainstream media and discusses the complications of living within a diaspora, revealing the ideas and expectations of being an ‘Australian’ and/or a ‘Filipina’.
+It was important for her works to convey a message that will bring attention to the audience through the exaggeration of the stereotypes that society has placed upon the minority.
+This also brings the possibilities of expressing universal themes such as racism and representation that can be relatable to a collective audience.

 About the Artist:

 Alexa Malizon is an artist and photographer based in Canberra.
 Her practice encompasses a range of photographic media and focuses on using personal experiences to re-connect with her cultural roots and engage questions of identity and cultural difference.